 A third major reason for this paradigm shift is the desire to support a change from the inherent adversarial nature of investigations with reliance on conflicting opinions and judgments, also inherited from the legal community, to a collaborative endeavor and environment for investigators, conducive to rigorous application of logic tests for data relevance, validity and completeness as the investigation progresses, and enhanced replicability of the results.
 To achieve this, the language of investigations must shift from inconsistent terms with pejorative connotations like cause, causal factors, blame, fault and error, inherited from the legal lexicon, to concrete terms more compatible with scientific inquiry.

 A major shift from current investigation paradigms is illustrated by the prohibition of DID NOTs and similar negative terms like fault, error, failed or failed to in matrixes describing what happened.
 MES software flags DID NOT entries.
-DID NOT entries mask what the person or object WAS doing at that time by raising the level of abstraction or ambiguity, thus making it impossible to define the specific demonstrated behaviors that have to be changed.
+DID NOT entries mask what the person or object WAS doing at that time by raising the level of abstraction or ambiguity, thus making it impossible to define the specific demonstrated behavior that has to be changed.

 For example, consider the sequence:

 "driver turned ignition key ->car did not start."